-Although it attracts more than its fair share of stag- and hen-dos, there’s a lot more to Prague than Pilsner and partying.
+Although it attracts more than its fair share of stag- and hen-dos, there’s a lot more to Prague than pilsner and partying.
 In fact, many hostels in the city tailor their services towards those who are in town for sightseeing and culture.
 From party-centric spots geared towards young travellers to more unassuming establishments where cosiness and community take centre stage, there are many excellent and reasonably priced hostels in Prague.
 We’ve put together a list of the best.

 Known for its low-cost lodgings and communal atmosphere, this happening spot has plenty to offer travellers who are eager to experience Prague in all its glory.
-With rooms ranging from shared dormitories that cost next to nothing to studio apartments with enough space to accommodate small groups, this hostel makes for an ideal home-base for anyone travelling on a budget.
-There’s a bar on-site too, which is great for meeting other travellers or relaxing with a pint, and it hosts events throughout the week involving live performances and party games.
+With rooms ranging from shared dormitories that cost next to nothing, to studio apartments with enough space to accommodate small groups, this hostel in Prague makes for an ideal base for anyone travelling on a budget.
+There’s a bar on site, too, which is great for meeting other travellers or relaxing with a pint, and it hosts events throughout the week involving live performances and party games.

-Designed with community spirit in mind, this one-of-a-kind hostel centres around a laid-back bar that regularly hosts events ranging from live concerts to Oktoberfest parties.
+Designed with community spirit in mind, this one-of-a-kind Prague hostel centres on a laid-back bar that regularly hosts events ranging from live concerts to Oktoberfest parties.
 It’s relaxed, fun and welcoming in all the right ways, boasting a living room-like atmosphere unlike anywhere else in Prague.
-With regards to accommodation, Brix Hostel’s dorms are straightforward and simple, featuring custom-built bunk beds made from hardwood.
-There are private rooms available too, equipped with double beds and en-suite bathrooms.
+With regard to accommodation, Brix Hostel’s dorms are straightforward and simple, featuring custom-built bunk beds made from hardwood.
+There are private rooms available, too, equipped with double beds and en-suite bathrooms.

-Even though it is a little further afield than other entries on this list, if you’re searching for a good, affordable hostel filled to the brim with extras, and in an under-explored part of town, then it is definitely worth checking out PLUS Prague.
-Located in Holešovice, an out-of-the-way neighbourhood known for its bustling art and music scenes, this hostel lies within walking distance from many cultural hotspots including DOX contemporary gallery and Cross Club, one of Prague’s best secret spots.
+Even though it is a little further afield than other entries on this list, if you’re searching for a good, affordable hostel filled to the brim with extras, and in an under-explored part of town, then Plus Prague is definitely worth checking out.
+Located in Holešovice, an out-of-the-way neighbourhood known for its bustling art and music scenes, this hostel lies within walking distance of many cultural hotspots including DOX contemporary gallery and Cross Club, one of Prague’s best secret spots.
 Besides the basics, Plus Prague has several additional facilities that make it stand out from the crowd, like an indoor swimming pool, sauna and volleyball court.

 A haven for backpackers and budget travellers keen to meet like-minded souls in Prague, this lively hostel organises on-site and external events from Monday to Sunday.
 While pub crawls and parties are par for the course in the city, Hostel One also hosts family-style dinners and other quieter gatherings for its guests.
-Its low-key rooms are equipped with all the essentials and there’s an underground bar in-situ, aptly titled ‘the Rave Cave’.
+Its low-key rooms are equipped with all the essentials, and there’s an underground bar, the Rave Cave.